Anarcho-capitalism: Law and order and the use of violence

-Different anarcho-capitalists propose different forms of anarcho-capitalism and one area of disagreement is in the area of law.
-In The Market for Liberty, Morris and Linda Tannehill object to any statutory law whatsoever.
-They argue that all one has to do is ask if one is aggressing against another in order to decide if an act is right or wrong.
+Anarcho-capitalists differ in how they envision the production of law in the absence of the state.
+In The Market for Liberty, Morris and Linda Tannehill object to any statutory law whatsoever, arguing that all one has to do is ask if one is aggressing against another to decide if an act is right or wrong.
 However, while also supporting a natural prohibition on force and fraud, Rothbard supports the establishment of a mutually agreed-upon centralized libertarian legal code which private courts would pledge to follow, as he presumes a high degree of convergence amongst individuals about what constitutes natural justice.
+This legal code would recognize contracts between individuals, private property, self-ownership, and tort law in accordance with the non-aggression principle.

-Unlike both the Tannehills and Rothbard who see an ideological commonality of ethics and morality as a requirement, David D. Friedman proposes that "the systems of law will be produced for profit on the open market, just as books and bras are produced today.
-There could be competition among different brands of law, just as there is competition among different brands of cars".
-Friedman says whether this would lead to a libertarian society "remains to be proven".
+Unlike both Rothbard and the Tannehill couple, who see an ideological commonality of ethics and morality as a requirement, David D. Friedman proposes that "the systems of law will be produced for profit on the open market, just as books and bras are produced today.
+There could be competition among different brands of law, just as there is competition among different brands of cars."
+Friedman says whether this would lead to a libertarian society "remains to be proven."
 He says it is a possibility that very un-libertarian laws may result, such as laws against drugs, but he thinks this would be rare.
-He reasons that "if the value of a law to its supporters is less than its cost to its victims, that law ... will not survive in an anarcho-capitalist society".
+He reasons that "if the value of a law to its supporters is less than its cost to its victims, that law...will not survive in an anarcho-capitalist society."